Necessary NFS Server Cluster Design for NFS Client Lock and File State Preservation

 FYI, the location for the nfsdcltrack is configurable within /etc/nfs.conf, in the [nfsdcltrack] section, with the value "storagedir".
 If changed, this would need to be set on every node.
 This allows some flexibility as to how to handle the sharing of this resource.
 For example, it could be located on a file system resource that is already shared and movable, instead of creating an entirely separate resource for it.
 However, if a cluster is handling multiple NFS file system resources, having a separate resource for nfsdcltrack may have some long term advantages.
 For example, if the NFS file system resources which holds nfsdcltrack is decommissioned, all other NFS file system resources will be effected and a new location for nfsdcltrack would have to be decided and configured.
 Having a separate resource for nfsdcltrack avoids such future concerns.
 There may also be performance advantages or protection against high load problems, when giving nfsdcltrack its own separate resource.

-2. Allowing NFS clients to reclaim the known locks.
+2. Allowing NFS clients to reclaim the known locks and other file states.

-AKA Starting nfsserver anew during resource migration, to initiate the NFS4 Grace Period.
+AKA Grouping exports together and starting nfsserver anew during resource migration, to initiate the NFS4 Grace Period.

-When an NFS v4 Server restarts (or fails over), the client's ability to reclaim existing locks depends upon a "grace period" during which those reclaims can succeed.
-During the grace period, clients cannot obtain new locks, they can only reclaim old locks.
-For additional information on setting the length of the grace period, see item #5, below.
+When an NFS v4 Server restarts (or fails over), the client's ability to reclaim existing states depends upon a "grace period" during which those reclaims can succeed.
+During the grace period, clients cannot open or lock new files, they can only reclaim old states.
+(For information on setting the length of the grace period, see item #5, below.)

 3. Ordering the starting and stopping of resources correctly.

 The order of operations for starting and stopping all the NFS-related resources becomes extremely important for all these requirements to function together.
 The necessary starting order is:

 3.1 Start drbd for the various file system volumes (all those which will be NFS exported).